TL;DR

 -

-Participating in conversation groups or language exchanges
+Participating in conversation groups or speaking with your language exchange partner

 -